Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Introduction

 \subsection{Clustering-based approaches}

-Notable approaches to anomaly detection in multivariate time series include clustering based methods using traditional proximity-based methods and \emph{Fuzzy C-Means} (FCM) clustering \cite{li_anomaly_2019,li_clustering-based_2021,aggarwal_outlier_2017,zhao_pyod_2019}.
-One approach proposes a clustering-based anomaly detector with specific attention to the amplitude and the shape of multivariate time series \cite{li_clustering-based_2021}.
+Notable unsupervised approaches to anomaly detection in multivariate time series also include clustering based methods using traditional proximity-based methods and \emph{Fuzzy C-Means} (FCM) clustering \cite{li_anomaly_2019,li_clustering-based_2021,aggarwal_outlier_2017,zhao_pyod_2019}.
+The approach in \cite{li_clustering-based_2021} proposes a clustering-based anomaly detector with specific attention to the amplitude and the shape of multivariate time series.
 The method employs sliding window sub-sampling, FCM clustering, and a reconstruction criteria to calculate an anomaly score.
 The authors then employ particle swarm optimization to improve detection.
-The clustering-based approach has the benefit of being less reliant on prior training data; however, drawbacks are high time and space complexity in testing.
-While extensive training may be required with our proposed autoencoder, validation and testing can be performed rapidly.
+The clustering-based approach has the benefit of being less reliant on prior training data; however, drawbacks are high time and space complexity in testing which is less practical for compute-constrained, on-board diagnostics and other real-time testing applications.
+We now turn to describing the data used in our study.